vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 ### Default chunking

-By default, the platform uses sentence-based chunking, where each chunk contains one complete sentence.
+By default, the platform uses sentence-based chunking, where each chunk typically contains one complete sentence.
 This strategy can lead to higher retrieval latency for large documents due to the increased number of chunks created.

 ### Fixed-size chunking